Dora Gordine: Marriage

-After a brief marriage to a Wladimir Rolw in Estonia, in 1930 she married Englishman Dr George Herbert Garlick in Singapore.
+After a brief marriage to a Wladimir Rolow in Estonia, in 1930 she married Englishman Dr George Herbert Garlick in Singapore.
 In 1936 she married her third husband, the Hon.
 Richard Gilbert Hare (5 September 1907 – 1966), son of Richard Granville Hare, 4th Earl of Listowel and Freda Vanden-Bempde-Johnstone on 21 November 1936.
 Through her marriage she became part of a liberal aristocratic cultural elite.
 The independent income from Hare allowed Dora to build Dorich House in Kingston Vale, her studio and a showcase for her work.
 As well as, a showcase for their collections of Indian, Chinese and nineteenth-century Russian art and furniture.

 Career

 Her husband introduced her to London society figures, many of whom sat for her, Dame Edith Evans, Dame Beryl Grey, Dorothy Tutin, Siân Phillips, Emlyn Williams, Sir Kenneth Clark, John Pope-Hennessy and Professor F. Brown, Head of the Slade School of Art.
 There were also overseas commissions including the Kwa Nin, whose head sculpture Gordine called The Chinese Lady of Peace and a low-relief at Gray's Inn to Sun Yat-Sen, the former leader of China.

 Each portrait head had its own patina according to Gordine's vision of her sitter.
 When interviewed by the BBC in 1972 Gordine commented that, "when you do portrait busts of somebody you do their noses and mouth – but it is nothing.
 You have to imagine what they are like inside and bring out their inner feeling and then put it in a form".

 At the outbreak of World War II, Gordine's career was brought to a halt.
 She no longer had access to Valsuani's in Paris, her favourite foundry, and bronze quickly became rationed.
 All foundries in Britain were ordered stop all non-essential activity and concentrate on war production.
 It was not until late 1943 or early 1944 that she found a new foundry and was able to have some of her latest bronze work exhibited in the Royal Academy in 1944.
 During the 1940s/50s Gordine's work was exhibited regularly at the Royal Academy, the Society of Portrait Sculptors and elsewhere.
 In October 1945 she had a solo exhibition at the Leicester Galleries, in which The Times described her as having ‘much ability, though she is eclectic in her inspiration, being influenced by works from many schools and periods – Indian and Egyptian among others.
 Her best works are her portrait heads in bronze which are convincing and straightforward.’
 Bronzes from this time have ironic or humorous titles, relating to the pose, such as Great Expectations or Mischief and, of an RAF officer, Above Cloud.
 She was elected a Fellow of the Royal British Society of Sculptors in 1949.
 She occasionally did exotic or erotic pieces (e.g. for Elizabeth Choy).
 She travelled and lectured in America, working in Hollywood, art lecturing and designing film sets in 1947 and revisited the US in 1959.